A little about how we are trying to put back in...

 Tourism is a very tricky subject and one that is constantly debated around the world.
 Is air travel the reason for the global warming crisis that we are in?
 Is tourism to remote communities destroying the fabric of their society and losing traditions forever?
 Can tourism be used as a force for good in developing nations and provide regular income and jobs for the local communities?

 All of these questions, and many more, are at the heart of the issue and rarely, if ever, is there an obvious answer.
 What works well in one country around the world today, may not work at all in its neighbour.
-One thing, having traveled many miles around the world and seen tourism both at its best and at its worst, that The South America Specialists firmly believe is that, if those that are traveling are open to being absorbed by their destination rather than trying to impose themselves on it, then travel can really work.
+One thing, having traveled many miles around the world and seen tourism both at its best and at its worst, that South America firmly believe is that, if those that are traveling are open to being absorbed by their destination rather than trying to impose themselves on it, then travel can really work.

 There is absolutely nothing like the education that witnessing another culture and community gives, and the potential to learn out of these experiences is priceless.
 With this in mind, we carefully select all of the lodges and destinations that we sell and will only do so if they conform to certain criteria, such as community awareness, sustainability and a code of conduct.
 On the whole, we prefer to use companies and properties that are smaller and so really manage themselves and their impact.